BolaSalah/BolaSalah/README.md

 ### Glad to see you here!
-#### Front-end developer with over a year of experience building responsive and user-friendly websites, I specialize in creating engaging user interfaces.
-I am apply my skills and expertise to contribute to innovative projects, while continuously learning and growing in the field of web development
+#### 🌟 Front-End Developer 🌟 with over 1 year of experience building responsive and user-friendly websites, and creating engaging user interfaces.
+Expertise in Front-End Technologies: From vanilla JavaScript to cutting-edge frameworks with React.js and Next.js.

 <br/>